AddiKatzav/Bulls-Cows/README.md

 1 bull means the guess contains and the target number have 1 digit in common, and in the correct position.
 1 cow means the guess and the target have 1 digit in common, but not in correct position.

 The game ends with win if one of the player guessed right the other 4 digits.
 It can also ends with tie if both of the players guessed right the other 4 digits in the same turn.

+## Server
+The server manages the game.
+It receives incoming messages from the client, calculates the game results, and distributes messages between clients.
+The server waits for two clients to connect, then starts the game, with respect to all the rules mentioned above.

+## Client
+The client is the User Interface of the game.
+The software receives commands from the player, and sends them to the server.
+The software receives updates from the server, and presents them to the player.
+The client software does not understand the rules of the game.
+It is a bridge between the players and the server software.

+## Programming Conepts
+Utilizing thread concepts in operating systems in general and Windows particularly.

+• Working with several threads in parallel- Multi-threading.

+• Use Mutex and Semaphore to synchronize access to shared resources between threads.

+• Use Mutex and Semaphore to synchronize access to shared memory between threads.

+Deep utilizing of computer communication.

+• Using Sockets TCP:

+WSAStartup, WSACleanup ,socket ,bind ,listen ,accept ,recv ,connect ,closesocket ,send.